 This former salt mine on the outskirts of Krakow is pretty amazing hence why it has earned itself UNESCO World Heritage status.
 The Wieliczka Salt Mine reaches down 327m and extends in horizontal levels for over 287km, however, the Tourist Route is only 135m down involving almost 800 steps and over 2 km of meandering corridors.
 You go through different chambers, salt lakes and the St Kinga chapel is just magnificent with elaborate statues carved by the miners themselves.
 There is even accommodation and health spa at the mine, the therapeutic micro-climate of salt excavations can be excellent for your mental and physical well-being.
 It gets pretty hot down there, ideal for December sight-seeing in Krakow!

 Located in Daniłowicza 10 //

-The best part of Krakow to base yourself in is the Old Town, you will only be a short walk from most of the sights in the city.
-Here’s a few recommended stays to get you some ideas;
+There are so many neighbourhoods and areas in Krakow to choose from but first-timers should definitely consider the Old Town as a base to be a short walk from most of the sights in the city.
+Here are a few recommended stays to get you some ideas;

 Pergamin Old Town Apartments – A fantastic budget accommodation in the perfect location, just 450 m from the Wawel Royal Castle and 600 m from the Main Market Square and with the most amazing breakfast buffet.
 Check out my review of Pergamin Old Town Apartments.